playframework/playframework/documentation/manual/hacking/ThirdPartyTools.md

 [[images/TravisCI-Full-Color.png]]

 Our continuous integration runs on [Travis CI](https://travis-ci.org/playframework/playframework).
-We not only run CI on major release and master branches, but we also perform github pull request validation using Travis functionality.
+We not only run CI on major release and main branches, but we also perform github pull request validation using Travis functionality.

 ## Profiling